 1 year71 73,4 75,7 78,1 80,5 82,9

-• It is normal to lose weight in the first week of a child's life.
+• Weight loss in the first week of a child’s life is considered normal.

-• Most of all, the baby adds in the first five months of life, then weight gain gradually slows down.
+• The baby gains the most in the first five months of life, then the weight gain gradually slows down.

-• If the child eats a mixture, then he gains weight faster.
+• If a child eats formula, he gains weight faster.

-• The growth of the child by months is very dependent on the set in weight.
-First, the body gives all its strength to gaining mass, and only then does the baby grow.
+• The growth of a child by month is very dependent on weight gain.
+First, the body devotes all its strength to gaining weight, and only then the baby grows.

-• The period from the first to the sixth month is the most active for weight gain and growth of the child.
+• The period from the first to the sixth month is the most active for a child’s weight gain and growth.

 • A normal child at the age of one year weighs from 8.9 kg to 9.6 kg.